Couples therapy, also called relationship counselling, can help when a relationship is in crisis (after an affair, for example).

 We support couples where the partners need help with their emotional lives and feel more comfortable coming together, as well as couples who have troubled relationships which might be affecting their children.

 For troubled children, the relationship between the parents (whether together or apart) is often crucial to helping the child.
 One of the ways we provide support for children is by working with parents, although the emphasis of this work is with the primary carer (usually the mother) rather than the couple.
-Please see our working with parents page for more information.

 Length of treatment